-The day has come!
-I’ve made character packets for you dears which I hope will help you organize your characters’ traits in one central location.
+These character packets will help you organize your characters’ traits in one central location.

-These worksheets are where you can collect all of your information together in lieu of scraps of paper and sticky-notes all over your office, kitchen, computer, and sister’s house.
+Collect all of your information together with these worksheets in lieu of scraps of paper and sticky-notes all over your office, kitchen, computer, and sister’s house.